seanchristians/UNTITLEDSET/CONTRIBUTING.md

 Try as much as possible to keep the root directory of this project clean.
 Group files into folders based on their function.

 Writing code is the easy part.
-Showing other people how it works and remembering how it works yourself when you go back to work on it months later is the hard part.
+Showing other people how it works and remembering how it works yourself when you go back to look at it months later is the hard part.
 The solution is comments.
 Please try your best to thoroughly comment your code.
-Pull requests lacking comments will severely diminish the chance of that code ever being even looked at.
-Code is for a computer, project contributors are, funnily enough, not computers.
+Comments make contributing and maintaining code easier for everyone in the future.

 # Encoding and Formatting